denoland/deno/docs/getting_started/command_line_interface.md

 ## Command line interface

 Deno is a command line program.
-Hopefully you are familiar with some simple commands having followed the examples thusfar and already understand the basics of shell usage.
+Hopefully you are familiar with some simple commands having followed the examples thus far and already understand the basics of shell usage.

 There are multiple ways of viewing the main help text: